-SCIENTIFIC NAME COMMON NAME STATUS (Federal/State) CONSER VED (BASED ON THE MSCP PLAN) POTENTIALLY IMPACTED/ DEVELOPED (BASED ON THE MSCP PLAN) GENERAL BASIS FOR ANALYSIS OF COVERAGE MONITORING METHOD(S) (MONITORING PLAN AND/OR MANAGEMENT PLANS/ DIRECTIVES) MEETS STATE & FEDERAL TAKE AUTHORIZATION STANDARDS Birds Pelecanus occidentalis californicus California brown pelican FE/CE 91% of roosting and foraging habitat (2,900± acres) - 93% of southern coastal saltmarsh, 88% of natural flood channel, 90-95% of beach outside of intensively used recreational beaches 9% of roosting and foraging habitat (270 + acres) - wetlands are subject to no net loss of function and value and 404(b)1 guidellnes Preserve design/landscape level Monitoring Plan - Habitat Based YES DETAILS OF RATIONALE FOR This species will be covered by th authorized which will result in 90 Notes: Most of the important roc MSCP Participating jurisdiction wetlands.
+SCIENTIFIC NAME COMMON NAME STATUS (Federal/State) CONSER VED (BASED ON THE MSCP PLAN) POTENTIALLY IMPACTED/ DEVELOPED (BASED ON THE MSCP PLAN) GENERAL BASIS FOR ANALYSIS OF COVERAGE MONITORING METHOD(S) (MONITORING PLAN AND/OR MANAGEMENT PLANS/ DIRECTIVES) MEETS STATE & FEDERAL TAKE AUTHORIZATION STANDARDS Birds Pelecanus occidentalis californicus California brown pelican FE/CE 91% of roosting and foraging habitat (2,900± acres) - 93% of southern coastal saltmarsh, 88% of natural flood channel, 90-95% of beach outside of intensively used recreational beaches 9% of roosting and foraging habitat (270 + acres) - wetlands are subject to no net loss of function and value and 404(b)1 guidelines Preserve design/landscape level Monitoring Plan - Habitat Based YES DETAILS OF RATIONALE FOR This species will be covered by th authorized which will result in 90 Notes: Most of the important roc MSCP Participating jurisdiction wetlands.
 This species is a comm and San Diego Bay. ne MSCP because 91% of 0-95% protection of beach osting and foraging habita s' guidelines and ordinan roosting and foraging habi habitat that is outside of ir t occurs on military lands a ces and state and federal we ntensively used beach areas. nd waters under Port Authority etland regulations will provide Jurisdiction which are not inclu additional habitat protection res ided as part of the ulting in no net loss of

-SCIENTIFIC NAME COMMON NAME STATUS (Federal/State) CONSERVED (BASED ON THE MSCP PLAN) POTENTIALLY IMPACTED/ DEVELOPED (BASED ON THE MSCP PLAN) GENERAL BASIS FOR ANALYSIS OF COVERAGE MONITORING METHOD(S) (Monitoring plan and/or management plans/ directives) MEETS STATE & FEDERAL TAKE AUTHORIZATION STANDARDS Egretta rufescens Reddish egret FSC/ 92% of potential habitat (2,700 + acres)- 93% of southern coastal saltmarsh, 99% of saltpan, 88% of natural flood channel 8% of potential habitat $(230 \pm acres)$ - wetlands are subject to no net loss of function and value and 404(b)1 guidelines Preserve design/landscape level Monitoring Plan - Habitat Based YES DETAILS OF RATIONALE FOR This species will be covered by the Notes: Additional important habit guidelines and ordinances and state shallow lagoons, mud flats, tidal cl Diego County. e MSCP because 90% of at occurs in waters under e and federal wetland reg its potential habitat will be r Port Authority and militar gulations will provide additi y jurisdiction which are not inc onal habitat protection resultin g in no net loss of wetlands.
-Th is species forages in Plegadis chihi White-faced ibis FSC/SSC 80% of potential habitat (1,200 + acres) - 68% of freshwater marsh, 88% of natural flood channel; additionally 1,800 + acres of agricultural land will be conserved 20% of potential habitat (300 + acres) - wetlands are subject to no net loss of function and value and 404(b)1 guidelines Preserve design/landscape level Monitoring Plan - Habitat Based YES
+SCIENTIFIC NAME COMMON NAME STATUS (Federal/State) CONSERVED (BASED ON THE MSCP PLAN) POTENTIALLY IMPACTED/ DEVELOPED (BASED ON THE MSCP PLAN) GENERAL BASIS FOR ANALYSIS OF COVERAGE MONITORING METHOD(S) (Monitoring plan and/or management plans/ directives) MEETS STATE & FEDERAL TAKE AUTHORIZATION STANDARDS Egretta rufescens Reddish egret FSC/ 92% of potential habitat (2,700 + acres)- 93% of southern coastal saltmarsh, 99% of saltpan, 88% of natural flood channel 8% of potential habitat $(230 \pm acres)$ - wetlands are subject to no net loss of function and value and 404(b)1 guidelines Preserve design/landscape level Monitoring Plan - Habitat Based YES DETAILS OF RATIONALE FOR IDENTIFYING SPECIES AS COVERED This species will be covered by the MSCP because 90% of its potential habitat will be conserved.
+Notes: Additional important habitat occurs in waters under Port Authority and military jurisdiction which are not included as part of the MSCP.
+Participating jurisdictions' guidelines and ordinances and state and federal wetland regulations will provide additional habitat protection resulting in no net loss of wetlands.
+This species forages in shallow lagoons, mud flats, tidal channels, and salt marsh.
+This species is a rare visitor in fall and winter and a casual visitor in spring and summer but does not nest in San Diego County.
+Plegadis chihi White-faced ibis FSC/SSC 80% of potential habitat (1,200 + acres) - 68% of freshwater marsh, 88% of natural flood channel; additionally 1,800 + acres of agricultural land will be conserved 20% of potential habitat $(300 \pm acres)$ - wetlands are subject to no net loss of function and value and 404(b)1 guidelines Preserve design/landscape level Monitoring Plan - Habitat Based YES